Tag: koreatravel

 💬 Have you visited Changdeokgung Palace?
 Share your experience in the comments below! 😊 #ChangdeokgungPalace #SeoulTravel #UNESCOWorldHeritage

-📍 Location: 1 Cheongwadae-ro, Jongno-gu, Seoul, South Korea
+📍 Address: 1 Cheongwadae-ro, Jongno-gu, Seoul, South Korea

-🚇 Nearest Subway Station: Gyeongbokgung Station (Line 3, Exit 4), followed by a 10-minute walk.
+🚇 Nearest Subway Station: Gyeongbokgung Station (Line 3, Exit 4) → 10-minute walk

 Cheong Wa Dae Tour Highlights